 Disinheritance is a common thing.
 And it might be truly warranted, like in the case of an heir who abused the deceased in some way.
 In this case disinheritance will hold up in court, but anyone who’s left out of the will that truly believes they are entitled to inheritance is going to contest it.
 So it’s important that you don’t disinherit someone just because you’re mad at him or her.

 Things get even more complex when you have blended families.
 The law only recognizes certain people as heirs so it’s important that you make sure you have an updated trust.
 You should have your trust reviewed every 5-7 years to make sure you take into account any new or changing laws that might apply after you die.

 It is important, especially in this case, to have a clear trust established with instructions of who is to receive what.
-This will help avoid some of the conflict that could arise.
+This will help avoid some of the conflicts that could arise.